tamsanh/kedro-wings/README.md

 This allows the default dataset configurations to be overridden.
 This also allows the default extension to dataset mapping to be overridden or extended for other datasets.

+Longer extensions are prioritized over shorter extensions, meaning multiple encoding methods can be applied to a single filetype.

 ##### Ex: Make default csv files use pipes as separators